Joint audits

 Authorisation of a foreign tax official

 Revenue will grant foreign tax officials who are participating in the joint audit specific powers.
 These powers are limited in scope and duration.
-The powers Revenue grant to these officials cannot exceed the powers they hold in their own Member State.
+The powers granted to these officials cannot exceed the powers granted to them by their own Member State.

 The foreign tax official will be given written authorisation by Revenue.
 The authorisation will include:

-• the name, signature and a photo of the official
+• the name, signature and a photo of the foreign tax official

 • confirmation that the person is a tax official of the requesting Member State